PawseySC/singularity-containers/_episodes/46-compose-web.md

 ---
-title: "Power up your web services with Docker Compose"
+title: "Run multi-component web services with Docker Compose"
 teaching: 5
 exercises: 10
 questions:
 objectives:
-- Get an idea of how Docker Compose allows to setup more articulated web services
+- Get an idea of how Docker Compose allows to setup multi-component web services
 keypoints:
-- Docker Compose allows to coordinate multiple containers at once, that can interact with each other
 - Docker Compose uses a YAML file to layout container specifications, including interactions among containers
 - Use `docker-compose up -d` to start the service, and `docker-compose down` to shut it down
 - Inspect the shell output of the running service via `docker-compose logs`